adamdriscoll/selenium-powershell/Help/Get-SeDriver.md

 ```

 ### -Current
 Return the currently selected browser.
-Selected browser is the last one started, unless changed via Select-SeDriver and is always the one that get used in all cmdlet that have an unspecified $Driver.
+Selected browser is the last one started, unless changed via Switch-SeDriver and is always the one that get used in all cmdlet that have an unspecified $Driver.

 ```yaml
 Type: SwitchParameter